hpides/alsatian/experiments/bottlenecks/readme.md

-# EXPERIMENT NAME
+# Model Search Bottlenecks

 ## Experiment Overview

 - **goal**
+    - When searching through different DL models the standard procedure (as proposed in many papers asuch as SHiFT)consist of two steps:
+        - (1) extracting features and
+        - (2) ranking/scoring the model on the extracted features
-    - In this set of experiments we want to find out where the bottlenecks are for the model search workload as described in SHiFT
+    - In this experiment we want to analyze where the bottlenecks are for this procedure.
+We will first look at entire models and after that at reduced and composed models
-    - questions to be answered are
-        - Q1: what is the bottleneck: feature extraction or the final ranking of the model based on extracted features ( e.g. by training a FC layer)
-        - Q2: where are the bottlenecks for the sub-steps
-            - Q2.1: where are the bottlenecks for feature extraction
-            - Q2.2: where are the bottlenecks for ranking
 - **workload**
-    - the high level workload should be a search query over a selected model as, for example, described in SHiFT
+    - we will use a simple feature extraction and model ranking pipeline
+    - we will execute for a total of 50 batches (first few batches to warm up the GPU, then get some measurements)
-    - to have more reliable results we will vary the workload by
+    - we will vary the workload by
         - domain / model architecture
-      - dataset size
+        - full/partially/joined models
         - (batch size): could use the max batch size working for all/most models on our GPU
         - hardware: GPU setup and CPU setup
 - **overview of folder structure**
     - TODO

 ## Hardware setup

 ### Reduced DES GPU server setup

 - **Hardware**
     - DES GPU server
     - 2 GPUs (NVIDIA RTX A5000, 24GB)